IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    The feedback from the receiver is assumed to consist of the following elements.

-   o A list of received RTP packets' sequence numbers.
+   * A list of received RTP packets' sequence numbers.
 With an indication if packets are ECN-CE marked.

-   o The wall-clock timestamp corresponding to the received RTP packet
-      with the highest sequence number.
+   * The wall-clock timestamp corresponding to the received RTP packet with the highest sequence number.

 It is recommended to use RFC8888 {{RFC8888}} for the feedback as it supports the feedback elements described above.

    When the sender receives RTCP feedback, the qdelay is calculated as outlined in {{RFC6817}}.
 A qdelay sample is obtained for each received